-Eating out in Norfolk and discovering fabulous little eateries is all part of the fun when you’re spending time away from home.
-There are lots of pubs and restaurants within easy reach of Dairy Barns and even more, though further afield, we think they’re well worth the effort.
+There are lots of pubs and restaurants within easy reach of Dairy Barns, the Greyhound is the closest, 2 miles down the lane.
+There are even more great places though further afield that we think they’re well worth the effort.
 So if you’re looking for somewhere to eat, please don’t hesitate to ask and we’re happy to help.
+Opening hours are always changing so if you want to be sure always give them a call or check the website before going.

 Everybody expects something different when they eat out but these are some of our guests’ favourites.
 Please let us know what you think of them.

-For good pub food and a friendly atmosphere where all are welcome try The Star, Lessingham.
-Food is not served on Mondays or on Sunday evenings.
-There is a large garden and dogs are also welcome in the Lounge Area.
+For good pub food and a friendly atmosphere where all are welcome, try The Star, Lessingham.
+Food is not served on Mondays or Sunday evenings.
+A large garden and dogs are also welcome in the Lounge Area.
 Serving a wide range of home-cooked food with recipes from around the world, vegetarian meal and a daily Specials board.
 Sundays is a traditional roast beef with all the trimmings or veggie alternative.

 If you want to feel special and have a wonderful restaurant meal, then it’s The Ingham Swan.
 You’ll need to book to guarantee a table.
 Chef/Patron, Daniel Smith takes pride in serving modern British food of the highest quality using fresh, seasonal local produce from the local area catering for meat lovers, fish eaters and vegetarians.